mg931/android-mvp/README.md

 The Presenter is responsible for configuring the user interface and delegating data-related operations to the interactor (e.g. save, store, update, retrieve).

-This example shows how the presenter might handle the user entering a note and then posting to a web API.
+This example shows how the presenter might handle the user entering a note which is then posted to a web API.
 ```
     @Override
-    public void postNoteClicked() {
+    public void storeNewNoteClicked() {
         Rescue.execute(() -> {
             getView().setProgressBarVisibility(VISIBLE);
             String note = getView().getInputtedNote();